sitefinitysteve/RandomSiteControlsMVC/README.md

 RandomSiteControls re-written in pure MVC for Sitefinity Feather

 ## Installation
-* Add the RandomSiteControlsMVC Nuget package
+* Add the RandomSiteControlsMVC Nuget package (Install-Package RandomSiteControlsMVC)
+* Run the site, load your toolbox.config and move the widgets and layouts around as needed
 > RandomSiteControlsMVC.dll is not compatible with the previous RandomSiteControls.dll, it's one or the other.

 ## Featuers
+<iframe width="560" height="315" src="https://www.youtube.com/embed/4pOJaRzoFJM" frameborder="0" allowfullscreen></iframe>
 ### Widgets
 * Content html
 * Content markdown
-* Tabstrip (Kendo, Bootstrap)
+* Tabstrip (Kendo, Bootstrap): Change the site default at /Sitefinity/Administration/Settings/Advanced/SitefinitySteveMVC

 ### Modules
 * RemoveHttpHeadersModule